Zero-Down-Time/kubezero/releases/v1.22/README.md

 - `./bootstrap.sh apply istio-private-ingress <env>` to deploy the new private-ingress gateways first
 - `./bootstrap.sh apply istio-ingress <env>` to update the public ingress and also remove the 1.21 private-ingress gateways

 6. Finalize via ArgoCD

-  git add / commit / push `<cluster/env/kubezero/application.yaml>` and watch ArgoCD do its work.
+  git add / commit / pusSh `<cluster/env/kubezero/application.yaml>` and watch ArgoCD do its work.

 7. Replace worker nodes
 Eg. by doubling `desired` for each worker ASG,